 In the early 1960s the Eclair hand-held camera and the Nagra sound recorder appeared, making portable recording with synchronised sound possible for the first time in the history of cinema.
 These technical advances allowed for a revolution in documentary filmmaking practices, and filmmakers made uncompromising claims for the technology.
 They believed they were finally able to

 “make good on documentary film’s promise to show ‘actuality’ on screen.”
 (9) Almost immediately the filmmakers deployed the new technology to this end, developing new ethics of non-intervention to chase the elusive ideals of objectivity and of the film as evidence.
 So the cinéma-vérité or ‘direct cinema’ movement was formed.
 Leacock and Al Maysles made the groundbreaking film, Primary, and others followed soon after.
-The vérité filmmakers talked of a purely observational mode of documentary, of capturing events and of creating a window on the world.
-120 years after François Arago had first claimed the camera for science, the vérité filmmakers were reasserting that claim.
+The vérité filmmakers talked of a purely observational mode of documentary.
+120 years after François Arago had first claimed the camera for science, they were reasserting that claim.
 Their attitude, argues Brian Winston, was that the camera was

 “an instrument of scientific inscription producing evidence objective enough to be ‘judged’ by a spectator.”
 (10)